My One-Year Report on Living Like Normal People

 Me?
 Well, I think it comes down to three factors.

 1) I write because it’s not socially acceptable for me to play with Barbie dolls anymore.
-Even though I was a tomboy in every other way possible growing up in a ranching family in South Texas — with the scars to prove it — there was one “girly” thing I loved.
-And while the feminist in me today reels at the thought, here it is: I loved to play with Barbie.
+Even though I was a tomboy in other ways, growing up in a ranching family in South Texas — with the scars to prove it, there was one “girly” thing I loved.
+And while the feminist in me today may reel at the thought, here it is: I loved to play with Barbie.
 And Skipper and Ken.
 Only I renamed them Cherry, Hayley and Holden, respectively.

 This is Barbie. (photo from Mattel)